opendevstack/PMC/CONTRIBUTING.md

 ## Notes
 Please note that all masters and all other from OpenDevStack derived tags need to stay clean at each point in time.
-OpenShift and Rundeck are configured to point to the production branch, where you can make changes.
+OpenShift is configured to point to the production branch, where you can make changes.